 What diseases can you develop as a result of toxic exposure at Travis Air Force Base?

 PFAS exposure is strongly connected to severe health consequences, including organ damage, immune system disorders, endocrine issues, and cancer.
-The diseases that veterans and their family members who were stationed at Travis Air Force Base may struggle with and make them eligible for financial compensation are:
+The diseases that veterans and their family members who were stationed at Travis Air Force Base for 1 cumulative year or longer may struggle with and make them eligible for compensation are:

 If you received any of the listed diagnoses and were part of the military, do not hesitate to contact our attorneys right away.
 Pregnant women who spent time at Travis Air Force Base and experienced subsequent childbirth complications are also entitled to compensation.